judgegodwins/the-drone/README.md

 To easily set up, add `DB_URI` and `CLOUDINARY_URL` to your .env

 You'll need a Cloudinary URL to run.
+The log job runs at the beginning of every one hour (e.g 1:00, 2:00) to log the battery status of every drone.

 Run the following to build
 ```Bash